Check fraud, financially damaging to its victims, has been going on for decades.

 There are steps consumers can take to protect their financial lives when banking.
 For example, it’s always best to bank with a financial institution that is FDIC (banks) or NCUA (credit unions) insured.

 All SoFi Checking and Saving accounts receive industry-standard FDIC insurance of up to $250,000 per member.
 Open an online bank account with SoFi.
-When you sign up for Checking and Savings with direct deposit, you’ll earn 1.80% APY on savings, and don’t have to pay any account or overdraft fees.
+When you sign up for Checking and Savings with direct deposit, you’ll earn a competitive APY on savings, and you don’t have to pay any account or overdraft fees.

 How do you tell if a check is altered?